Present, Past and Future Multifaith Calendars...![]()

 We humans draw our inspiration for hope from many sources, such as our spiritual foundations; our elders, our families, friends and communities; rituals, music, poetry and the visual arts.

-Cover art: The Glory of the Lord is Risen Upon You, photo by Mae Runions.
+2007 MFC cover art: The Glory of the Lord is Risen Upon You, photo by Mae Runions.

-About The Multifaith Calendar...
+About the Multifaith Calendar...

 The Multifaith Calendar is published annually by the Multifaith Action Society.
 All content and textual information is presented to support better understanding of religious and cultural traditions.

-2013 Multifaith Calendar (Printed Wall Version - Suggested price: $15.95)
+2020 Multifaith Calendar ...Printed Wall Version - Suggested price: $15.95